yl554/GDP_EconomicFreedomIndex/03-regression-analysis/regression-analysis.md

 be multiplied by a factor of 1.0832871, holding all other variables constant.

-If the population is multiplied by a factor of C, the median GDP is expected to be multiplied by a factor of `exp(1.006logC)`.
+If the population increases by 1 million, GDP is expected to increase by

-As the Corporate Tax Rate increases by one percentage point, the expected median GDP of the country is multiplied by a factor of 0.9646403, holding all other variables constant.
-As the corporate tax rate increases, we can expect the GDP of the country to be lower.
+$2.7346405

 As GDPGrowth increases by one percentage point, the expected median GDP of the country is multiplied by a factor of 0.9445941, holding all other variables constant.
-As GDP growth increases, we can expect the GDP of the country to be higher.
+As GDP growth increases, we see a decrease in GDP.

 As the tax burden increases by one percentage point, the expected median GDP of the country is multiplied by a factor of 0.9801987, holding all